maria-antoniak/fight-harassment-in-research/README.md

 ## REFLECTIONS & OPEN QUESTIONS <a name="reflections"></a>

 - It’s awful to consider the collective amount of time and energy wasted on fighting these creeps.
-They hurt our research and scientific advances in so many ways, in addition to all the human costs of their harassment and abuse.
+They indirectly hurt our research and scientific advances in so many ways, in addition to all the direct costs of their harassment and abuse.

 - Related: Gaslighting from universities and departments compounds this wasted energy.
 Institutions with power can help or hurt; anyone with power should actively consider which they are doing.